 The Bottom Line

-Judging by its ingredients alone, Earthborn Holistic Primitive Natural looks like an above-average dry dog food.
+Judging by its ingredients alone, Earthborn Holistic Primitive Natural dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 And a fat-to-protein ratio of about 53%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a significant amount of meat.

 For those looking to mimic a dog’s natural ancestral diet, Earthborn Holistic Primitive Natural at least begins to approach this noble goal.